A Comparison Principle for a Sobolev Gradient Semi-Flow: Main result

 commonly referred to as Duhamel's formula (see \cite{Taylor97}, page 272).
+This is done by first proving $L^{\infty}$ estimates for $e^{tL}$ and $X$ in Section \ref{sec:bounds}, which follow from the comparison principles for each operator, respectively.
+Then, using some results from Section \ref{sec:appl}, we show that if $u$ belongs to a Sobolev space $H^{\sigma}$, with $0 \leq \sigma <r+2$, then $e^{(t-s)L}X(u(s,x))$ belongs to a higher space $H^{\sigma+\tau}$ with $\tau >0$ ($r$ is the regularity of $V_2$).
+The representation in (\ref{eqn:duhamel}) then allows us to show $u \in H^{\sigma+\tau}$.
+This is carried out in detail in Section \ref{sec:eu}.

-This formula and the comparison principles for $e^{tL}$ and $X$ will allow us to show that the solutions to (\ref{eqn:simple}) must also satisfy a comparison principle.
+To prove the comparison principle for solutions to (\ref{eqn:simple}) we build and iteration scheme around formula (\ref{eqn:duhamel}), namely: $u^{j+1}(x,t) = e^{tL}u_0(x) + \int_0^t e^{(t-s)L}X(u^j(s,x)) ds$.
+The comparison principles for $e^{tL}$ and $X$ will allow us to show that $u_0 \geq v_0$ implies $u^{j}(x,t) \geq v^{j}(x,t)$.
+Then we show that the $u^j$ converge to a solution of (\ref{eqn:simple}) that must also satisfy a comparison principle.
+This is done in Section \ref{sec:comp}.